Eastern meadow vole: Diets

 Eastern meadow voles eat most available species of grasses, sedges, and forbs, including many agricultural plant species.
 In summer and fall, grasses are cut into match-length sections to reach the succulent portions of the leaves and seedheads.
 Leaves, flowers, and fruits of forbs are also typical components of the summer diet.
-Fungi, primarily endogones (Endogone spp.), have been reported in eastern meadow vole diets.
+Fungi, primarily Endogone spp., have been reported in eastern meadow vole diets.
 They occasionally consume insects and snails, and occasionally scavenge on animal remains; cannibalism is frequent in periods of high population density.
 Eastern meadow voles may damage woody vegetation by girdling when population density is high.

 In winter, eastern meadow voles consume green basal portions of grass plants, often hidden under snow.
 Other winter diet components include seeds, roots, and bulbs.
 They occasionally strip the bark from woody plants.
 Seeds and tubers are stored in nests and burrows.
 Evidence of coprophagy is sparse, but thought to occur.

 In an old-field community in Quebec, plants preferred by eastern meadow voles included quackgrass (Elytrigia repens), sedges, fescues (Festuca spp.), wild strawberry (Fragaria virginiana), timothy (Phleum pratense), bluegrasses (Poa spp.), and bird vetch (Vicia cracca).